 When to Seek Genetic Counseling

 Genetic counseling gives you information about health concerns that run in your family.
-It includes a review of family history, health history, and/or pregnancy history.
+It includes a review of family history, health history, pregnancy history, or all three.
 The goal of genetic counseling is to:

-Check your risk for having a baby with possible health problems
+Check your risk of having a baby with possible health problems

-Explain the cause of a health problem and how it is passed on
+Explain what causes a health problem and how it is inherited

 Discuss what tests are available